mekowalski/react-time-app/NOTES.md

   - `Wed Mar 27 2019 12:48:17 GMT-0600 (Mountain Daylight Time)`

   - but this isn't taking in the milliseconds timestamp from `position.timestamp`, it's just getting the time from the browser, which is also okay

+- NEW DAY 040219: maybe i can use `Date()` to retrieve the user's time
+  - maybe crate a constructor() that sets `state` to some value
+  - or use component life cycle to initially get the date